Blockage-Aware Multi-RIS WSR Maximization via Per-RIS Indexed Synchronization Sequences and Closed-Form Riemannian Updates: Conclusion

 \section{Conclusion}

-We proposed an end-to-end blockage-aware framework for multi-RIS aided mmWave MU--MIMO systems.
-By leveraging per-RIS indexed synchronization sequences, UEs can reliably detect blocked and unblocked RIS panels simply and efficiently.
-The detected feasible sets enable robust WSR optimization through the proposed Closed-form Riemannian Phase Alignment (CRPA) algorithm, which ensures unit-modulus feasibility, monotone ascent, and low complexity.
-Simulations validated the approach, demonstrating accurate blockage detection, superior WSR performance, and fast convergence compared to existing baselines.
-Overall, this work highlights the importance of explicit blockage awareness in multi-RIS networks and provides a practical, scalable optimization method for future mmWave systems.
+We proposed an end-to-end blockage-aware framework for multi-RIS-aided mmWave MU--MIMO systems.
+Using per-RIS indexed synchronization sequences, each UE can detect its unblocked RIS panels with minimal overhead.
+The resulting feasible sets are incorporated into a WSR maximization problem, solved by the proposed closed-form Riemannian phase alignment (CRPA) algorithm.
+CRPA preserves unit-modulus feasibility, supports discrete phase quantization, and guarantees monotone ascent for continuous-phase RISs without projection or line search.
+Simulation results demonstrate accurate per-RIS blockage detection and competitive WSR performance with faster convergence over existing baselines.